Dan Aykroyd: Friendship with John Belushi

 In an appearance on the Today show, Aykroyd called Belushi and himself "kindred spirits".
 In the biography Belushi, Aykroyd claims that Belushi was the only man with whom he could ever dance.
 The pair were scheduled to present the Academy Award for Visual Effects in 1982, but Belushi died a few weeks before the ceremony.
 Devastated by his friend's death, Aykroyd presented the award alone, saying from the stage, "My partner would have loved to have been here to present this, given that he was something of a visual effect himself."

 Aykroyd was an outspoken critic of the 1989 film Wired, a biopic of Belushi based on the 1984 book of the same name by Bob Woodward and starring Michael Chiklis in his film debut as Belushi and Gary Groomes as Aykroyd.
-Along with Belushi's widow Judith, his brother Jim, and many other friends, associates and relatives of Belushi, he boycotted the film and the associated book for misrepresenting Belushi's life, and in an interview for MTV's The Big Picture in June 1988, expressed his desire that the film would underperform at the box office, which ultimately happened; he said, "I have witches working now to jinx the thing...
+Along with Belushi's widow Judith, his brother Jim, and many other friends, associates and relatives of Belushi, he boycotted the film and the associated book for misrepresenting Belushi's life.
+In an interview for MTV's The Big Picture in June 1988, he expressed his desire that the film would underperform at the box office, which ultimately happened.
+He said, "I have witches working now to jinx the thing...
 I hope it never gets seen and I am going to hurl all the negative energy I can and muster all my hell energies.
 My thunderbolts are out on this one, quite truthfully."
-He had actor J. T. Walsh removed from the film Loose Cannons after Walsh had already done two days of filming after finding out that Walsh had been in the cast of Wired.
+He had actor J. T. Walsh removed from the film Loose Cannons after Walsh had already done two days of filming, after finding out that Walsh had been in the cast of Wired.
 Walsh, who had played Woodward in Wired, was replaced by Paul Koslo, causing the film a $125,000 production delay.